-There are three payment rates available :
+There are three payment rates available for these courses :

-Oxford University students, staff and alumni (10% discount): £415.00
+Oxford University students, staff and alumni (10% discount):

 If you select a discounted booking rate, you will need to present your University alumni/staff card, NUS card, or some form of identification indicating your OAP status at the start of the course.

 These courses are non-residential – participants must arrange their own travel and accommodation.
-To enjoy the full Oxford University experience, we recommend booking accommodation in nearby colleges through University Rooms (guests must be 21 or over, or accompanied by someone over 21).
+To enjoy the full University of Oxford experience, we recommend booking accommodation in nearby colleges through University Rooms (guests must be 21 or over, or accompanied by someone over 21).